msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 "...
 Right?"

-## Stage 1 - Got Apps bro? and Pimsleur (0-3 months)
+## Stage 1 - Got Apps bro? and Pimsleur [0 - 3 months]

 So about sometime in the middle of December, I started visiting the [reddit.com/r/learnjapanese](http://reddit.com/r/learnjapanese) subreddit like it was my religion.
 But I also saw the Instagram ads, the blog posts, the youtube videos, the paid advertisements.
 There were so many different ways and theories about how to learn Japanese.

 I finally decided in this digital age the best way to learn a language was with **Apps**.
 So I downloaded them all, Duolingo, Lingodeer, Memorize, Anki, some Japanese dictionaries, and I started learning how to read hiragana (the simplest of the Japanese alphabets).
 At that time I had a friend who was able to _seemingly_ have decent conversation with locals from only using "Pimsleur" (listen and repeat, recorded Japanese lessons) for a few months before coming to Japan, and it seemed to have good reviews online, so I downloaded all of those lessons too.

 I started only spending about ~30 minutes a day studying, but that quickly escalated to several hours a day.
 I was learning Hiragana, Katakana, then quickly moved on to the dreaded Kanji.
 I became obsessed pretty quickly.
-Unfortunately around this time, I hurt my shoulder on a failed backflip attempt on my snowboard (who knew that snow could get that hard-packed?) and it forced me into a semi-retirement from teaching snowboarding, which was great because now I could find a job where I study Japanese and Japanese culture full time!
+Unfortunately around this time, I hurt my shoulder on a failed back-flip attempt on my snowboard (who knew that snow could get that hard-packed?) and it forced me into a semi-retirement from teaching snowboarding, which was great because now I could find a job where I study Japanese and Japanese culture full time!

 So after about 2~3 months of using the apps and Pimsleur, I was better than all my other Gaijin friends, I had finished the Duolingo tree, I was done almost all of the Lingodeer lessons, I knew a few hundred kanji but I still nowhere close to being fluent.
 I couldn't understand what the store clerks were saying, I could only read the most basic of signs, I certainly could not hold a conversation unless it was about the most basic of things (weather, hello, hot, cold things like that).